 Another possible use case is to manage your PostgreSQL database inside Kubernetes, while having your applications outside of it (for example in a virtualized environment).
-In this case, PostgreSQL is represented by an IP address (or host name) and a TCP port, corresponding to the defined Ingress resource in Kubernetes.
+In this case, PostgreSQL is represented by an IP address (or host name) and a TCP port, corresponding to the defined Ingress resource in Kubernetes (normally a LoadBalancer service type as explained in the "Service Management" page).